ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 ELF Marking
 ===========

-As an experimental ABI, marking ELF files that use this ABI is optional; it is the experimenter's responsibility to match compatible relocatable object files and link-units.
-Once this specification is used in production ELF files must be marked to allow toolchains and platforms to reason about compatibility.
-In contrast to much of the ABI the high-level language mapping of source language to signing schema is expected to evolve over time.
-Even if the low-level ELF extensions remain constant a change to the high-level language mapping will result in incompatible ELF files.
+ELF files must be marked to allow toolchains and platforms to reason about compatibility.
+The high-level language mapping of source language to signing schema is expected to evolve over time.
+Even if the low-level ELF extensions remain constant, a change to the high-level language mapping may result in incompatible ELF files.

 Every relocatable object, executable and shared library that uses the PAuth ABI ELF extensions must have a section named ``.note.AARCH64-PAUTH-ABI-tag`` of type ``SHT_NOTE``.
-This section is structured as a note section as documented in [SCO-ELF_].
+This section is structured as a note section as documented in SCO-ELF_.

-The name field (``namesz``/``name``) contains the string "ARM".
+The name field (``namesz`` / ``name``) contains the string "ARM".
 The type field shall be 1.
 The ``descsz`` field must be at least 16, with the first 16 bytes of the description containing 2 64-bit words.
 With the first 64-bit word a platform identifier, and the second 64-bit